 1.8 Network Support

 Understanding of Requirement.
 The AveningTech/BWI Team is familiar with the structure of the legacy ONR network.
 We understand the need for the ONR network environment to remain in strong compliance with DoN and NGEN and their associated policies.
 We will provide ITIL framework-driven IT services to integrate all IT service lifecycle phases.
 With the known desire of ONR to reduce the overall technology footprint, our team will focus on the “TO BE” end state while designing our support strategy.
 Our written plan for delivering services (CDRL A008) will include steps for reducing this footprint over time.
 While developing our inputs for our written assessment of the ONR Legacy Network (CDRL A009), we will remain cognizant of the need to gradually reduce the technology footprint as part of the projected plan for infrastructure replacement and the associated manpower required.

-The AveningTech Team is prepared to support ONR’s “TO BE” environment through the provision of Virtual Datacenter Management Services.
-We have recent and relevant experience providing these services for an organization of similar size and scope (US Coast Guard’s TISCOM directorate) where AveningTech held a prime contract providing cybersecurity subject matter experts (SMEs).
 Under our management, our SMEs integrated Host Based Security System (HBSS) products, managed multiple instances of HBSS on the USCG classified and unclassified networks to ensure deployment and configuration in adherence to DISA STIG, deployed version upgrades, and identified root cause of all HBSS-related incidents.

 We provided support for HBSS integration with other engineering efforts, ad-hoc tier 4 O&M support (ticket escalation), Win10 HBSS testing and rules additions, HBSS compliance and data calls, and architecture support to plan for major changes and upgrades.
 We ensured all 50,000+ endpoints were deployed with the HBSS point products to include Assured Compliance Assessment Solution (ACAS), the ePolicy Orchestrator (ePO) suite, Dataloss Prevention (DLP), Host Intrusion Prevention (HIP), VirusScan Enterprise (VSE), and Application Control.
 We developed and implemented automated service metrics for ACAS enhancements to include engineering data (MTBF, MTTR, and others) to create a project plan optimizing USCG's entire ACAS environment.
 This included estimates on time, personnel, and hardware required, and streamlined the future ACAS support approach to the enterprise.

 Sound Approach.
 AveningTech provides a range of network installation, maintenance, and management support, including network information management, technical and operational support services, computer, local area network (LAN) and wide area network (WAN) administration, certification and accreditation, and technical documentation.
 We supply computer and network installation, operation and maintenance, including end-to-end hardware installations, software installations, reconfigurations, diagnostic testing, systems analysis, troubleshooting and repair of the specified IT and networking resources.
 This includes system and network administration support to the customer, to include support for stand-alone workstation and server systems as well as networked workstation and server systems.
 AveningTech provides on-site Information Technology support for multiple DoD customers while remaining in full compliance with DoD Cyber Security policy and directives.